pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 Using Test Values
 -----------------

-As of v.0.4.0, Pytensor has a new mechanism by which graphs are executed on-the-fly, before a :func:`pytensor.function` is ever compiled.
+As of v.0.4.0, PyTensor has a new mechanism by which graphs are executed on-the-fly, before a :func:`pytensor.function` is ever compiled.
 Since optimizations haven't been applied at this stage, it is easier for the user to locate the source of some bug.
 This functionality is enabled through the config flag